 Egypt has a long and fascinating history, so ancient and exotic that there are few of us who haven’t dreamed or wondered about the building of the pyramids in Giza, the course of the Nile, the tomb of King Tut or the life of Cleopatra.
 Because of its position on the Mediterranean and the Red Sea, Egypt has played an important role in commerce and geopolitics for over four millennia.
 The third most populous country in Africa (with over 80 million people), Egypt has a rich cultural history which lives on today.
 A visit to old Cairo (City of 1,000 minarets) is like stepping back in time, and the plethora of well-preserved antiquities and monuments makes Egypt a top destination for travelers from around the world.
+Egypt is one of the top 12 places to visit in 2019.
 Click below to explore.

 Let us customize the perfect Egypt tour for you!
 For help, please contact us or call 303-416-6165.

 Let us customize the perfect Egypt safari for you!

 Below is an inspirational itinerary.
 Contact us today or call 303-778-1089 to learn more about how we are able to customize the perfect Egypt adventure just for you!

 Things To Do And See On An Egypt Safari

 Cairo is the first stop for many visitors to Egypt.
 Home to the Great Pyramids of Giza, the Sphinx, an unparalleled museum of antiquities, and the largest bazaar in the Middle East, Cairo is a “must-see” for most visitors.

 Luxor is another top destination.
 Luxor is home to the Valley of the Kings, a vast city of the dead where a long succession of Pharaohs had their remains buried along with everything that they might need in the afterlife.
 Other attractions include the Temple of Queen Hatshepsut, the Temple of Luxor, and the Temple of Karnak.